georgiee/origami/LOG.md

 I catch those errors now.
 I also moved back the main camera on the z axis as the value of 100 was to low- this caused failed raycasts on some sides of the origami.
 It is now at `z=1000` instead of 100.
 Together with the size of 400 of the origami it's safe to assume that I will always get a raycast intersecting the scene.
 If not, well I handle errors now pretty well :)

+Today I wanted to fix the camera thing.
+OrbitCamera lock the UP direction which is not so good for a origami tool where I want to watch and modify it from every possible direction.
+I already tried to do something about it in the past.
+Monkey patching OrbitControls to unlock the rotation (nope) or drop in the TrackballControls.
+But it wasn't that easy and my motivation for it wasn't high enough back then.
+So I reverted it.
+Today I tried it again with the TrackballControls.
+Once I understood how to control it with the keys A-S-D as toggles to hold for zooming (s), panning (d) and rotating (a) I found it really helpful.

+I already patched the OrbitControls to get a proper moveTo function (to center my model) so I had to to the same here.
+This was straight forward.
+A adjusted some properties and made it moving statically as I don't need those damped movements of the camera.
+Result: Far better user experience with that camera.
+And I also have a superior pan handling compared to the OrbitControls.
+Together with the resizing, my shiny new crease view in the corner the whole application is beginning to feel very good.
+Love it!

+Next things to fix: Still that tidy up stuff with the polygons.
+I postpone this frequently as I don't have a good measurement or goal yet.
+So I have to browse the sources of the java application again to get an idea I guess.
+---

+Well I tried some things but the shrinks are not helping.
+Mayeb it's just fine.
+Because after giving up on the tidy up topic I tried once again to get the crane working.
+Still the same error as the the polygon indices are not matching towards the end.
+So I played it back short before the moment where it's not working and did it manually.
+And yeah it worked!
+Well not in the same way as the playbook suggests.
+With the bird base at hand I shoudl reflect the two legs up to get the tail and head.
+This is also how I know it from folding it with real paper.
+This works, but after that I need to fold the wings.
+And that should be straighforward: Align a plane, select one of the polygons on the wing and fold with that index.
+But it's not folding.
+This happens when the algorithm detects that it would actually tear the paper apart.
+I tried different positions of my crease but it only works when I'm very high on the wings: The result is a crane with redicilious short wings 😅 So I guess my reflection in the beginning is at the wrong position and yields into a overall structure where I can't fold my wings.
+But I got it working with another order of actions: First fold the things and then relfect the bird base legs.
+I don't know at the moment if this would work in reality but it works with my code.
+So first milestone reached: Get a crane working.
+Yeah 🙌.

+Next things I could try - so plenty of work :)
+1. Preview of my creasing/plane in the crease view.
+Yeah that is a must have.
+2. Try to get the polygons in a binary tree.
+I could go back and forth in history with this without playing back the whole history.
+3. z fighting is very visible.
+I have many meshes laying on top of each other (as I pretend to fold paper with no height).
+No chance to rework the algorithm but maybe something in the rendering or mesh construction ?
+4. I use a very naive approach with multiple meshes to display different colors for back and forth.
+And with this I see some incorrect normals.
+My wings are supposed to show the same side of the paper and therefore point in the same direction.
+Can I fix this?
+5. Think about animating from the paper to the final origami.
+Can I find some nice ways to interpolate between the steps.
+Do I need that, maybe it's looking okay?
+And I need to cache the resulting vertices for each step.
+It's not even worth to think about calcualting the steps on the fly.
+6. Some undo easy handling without working on the binart tree stuff: I could simply save the whole state of the origami (vertices and polygons) and apply that state again.

 ## 170524
 It's early in the morning and I finally fixed a bug with the normal creation together with a non-square orthographic world.
 I wanted the world to fill the full browser window.
 So I changed the width and height to match the browser window ratio.
 Previously it was just a square to make working with the orthographic world easier in the beginning.
 This was fine until yesterday.